-Nonresidential off-street parking requirements for automobiles and similar vehicles shall be regulated by the type of use (use class) associated with the land.
-Table

-17.54-A stipulates the number of parking spaces for each nonresidential use, regardless of the zoning district in which the use is located.
+Nonresidential off-street parking requirements for vehicles shall be regulated by the type of use (use class) associated with the land.
+Table 17.54-A stipulates the number of parking spaces for each nonresidential use, regardless of the zoning district in which the use is located.